Busch Gardens Tampa Bay: 1959–1968: Additions and African veldt

 A portion of the 1965 land purchase would be used for a trackless transportation train to shuttle guests between a new parking lot and its facilities in the latter half of 1966.
 Busch Gardens began charging guests for parking in August because of the increase in visitors and to offset costs.
-The monorail, originally named the Skyrail, opened to the general public on September 22.
-The Skyrail opened as a 7,000 ft long Arrow Development monorail taking parkgoers through the African veldt, which had an upcharge for adults and children initially costing $1 and ¢40 respectively.
+The monorail, originally named the Skyrail, opened to the public on September 22.
+The Skyrail opened as a 7,000 ft long Arrow Development monorail taking parkgoers through the African veldt, which was an upcharge for adults and children initially costing $1 and ¢40 respectively.
 Near the end of 1966, around 475 animals were exhibited in the African veldt.
 A snack bar was constructed and opened in the parking lot in 1967.

 1969–1975: Boma and themed area expansions

 For the coming year, Anheuser-Busch announced in March 1969 a 2.5 acres zoo area expansion entitled "Boma" to the current gardens.
-The exhibit space would be priced at $1 million, located between the brewery and the monorail, and contribute to the growth of the brewery and park.
+The exhibit space would cost $1 million, located between the brewery and the monorail, and contribute to the growth of the brewery and park.
 Busch Gardens saw short manager changes with Pinta being replaced by Franklin H. Rust in May 1969, and Rust resigning in February 1970.
-With the development of Disney World near Orlando, Florida, Anheuser-Busch signaled its intentions to expand its animal habitats.
+Anheuser-Busch expressed its intention to expand its animal habitats, coinciding with the development of Disney World in the vicinity of Orlando, Florida.
 August Busch Jr. had toured the Disney World site and wanted the Tampa brewery and gardens to maintain its hold in the tourist market.
 The Anheuser-Busch Tampa location was favored amongst its other four properties, being the company's leading model into the entertainment industry.

 During the preview event for the Boma area in June 1970, Anheuser-Busch announced a $12.6 million expansion for the coming decade.
 The expansion would initially call for the additions of an amphitheater seating 1,000 guests, a "tree tops" viewing platform of the African veldt, a locomotive train, and a log flume.
 The plans also stipulated the end of free-admission and charging a general admission to the park as well as getting rid of parking admission.
 General admission to the park was implemented on July 31, coinciding with the opening of the Boma area that featured African mammals, birds, and a manmade mountain.
 The initial price of entry to the park was $1.25 for adults and ¢50 for children.
 The park's entrance was relocated during the same day to an adjacent road.
 The immediate extension of Busch Gardens called for the construction of a railroad, African village, and an amphitheater in the following years.